Optimal Age over Erasure Channels: Optimal Age with Different Source Channel alphabets

-where $\mathcal{C}$ is an $(n,k)$-random code and the dot above the equal sign refers to the fact that the difference between the two sides approaches zero as $q$ gets large. \end{thm} \begin{proof} For a given random code $\mathcal{C}$, recall that
+where $\mathcal{C}$ is {a random $(n,k)$-coding scheme,} and the dot above the equal sign refers to the fact that the difference between the two sides approaches zero as $q$ gets large. \end{thm} \begin{proof} For a given random code $\mathcal{C}$, recall that